 1 1/2 c. roasted peanuts, unsalted

-When it's ready, add in your peanuts.
+- When it’s ready, add in your peanuts.
 Stir a few more times (if the mixture will allow).
 Remove the brittle from the heat and pour it onto the prepared cookie sheet.
-Spread the brittle out and smooth it as evenly as possible.
+Spread the Chocolate & Salted Peanut Beer Brittle out and smooth it as evenly as possible.

-These chunks of brittle make great gifts for guys who are difficult to shop for.
+These chunks of Chocolate & Salted Peanut Beer Brittle make great gifts for guys who are difficult to shop for.